wenstionly/cdnjs-mirror.github.io/README.md

 ## License

 Each library is released under its own license.
-This CDNJS repository is published under [MIT license](LICENSE).
+This cdnjs repository is published under [MIT license](LICENSE).